Ironhack-Archive/bcn-webdev-cheatsheet/m1/project.md

 - game.js
 - restart

-## Planing
+## Planning
+- github repo readme with:
   - states
   - views
   - data structures
   - backlog

+## Deploy
+ - go to repository settings
+ - look for Github Pages
+ - choose master branch
+ - click on save
+ - url will be on top of the Github Pages section

 ## Extra Features